Sarawak-Infectious-Disease-Centre/2025-10-20-unimas/index.md

 <br>
 **Full-time or part-time enrolled Master's or PhD students

-Registration will close on <b>Monday, 29th September 2025<b> or when all places have been filled.
+Registration will close on <strong>Monday, 29th September 2025</strong> or when all places have been filled.

 <p class="text-center">
   <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=H1ogEjf9-UOjCE1VC1G1gTg-5AT0n89MlOp5y_zbtVpUQUpaUVdWUURQMUdSTzc5R0hURTRJSFRGWi4u">